qsniyg/winevfs/README.md

 ## winevfs

+### Please don't use this unless you need to.
+USVFS/ModOrganizer 2 should work out of the box under wine now.

+Winevfs was an earlier attempt to allow Bethesda games modding to work under linux, but it's quite buggy and slow.
+Notably, programs such as Nemesis don't work at all when using winevfs.

+---

 This is a virtual filesystem for wine, written primarily as a native linux alternative to Mod Organizer's USVFS (which is currently broken under wine).